pandoc-ext/fonts-and-alignment/README.md

 | `xxlarge` | `\LARGE ...`        | Extra extra large font.
 20.74 for a 12pt document. |
 | `huge`    | `\huge ...`         | Extra extra large font.
 24.88 for a 12pt document. |

-The `\Huge` LaTeX size has been omitted as it does not produce any font size significantly larger than `\huge` for 12pt documents.
+The `\Huge` LaTeX size has been omitted as it does not produce any significant increase in size, compared to `\huge` for 12pt documents.

 The following layouts are defined for block elements exclusively: